 The Canadian Rocky Mountains boast some of the best Wildlife Viewing in the World.
 The Rocky Mountains are home to an exciting array of mammals and birds.
 Most commonly seen are Elk, Bighorn Sheep and Deer.
 The more elusive Bear, Mountain Goats, Wolves and Moose can be found in Canada's Rockies more easily at specific times of the year.
 Even more rare sightings of Mountain Lion, Lynx and Wolverine are experienced typically by chance of those who spend a significant amount of time exploring Canada's Outdoors.Wildlife On Video Channel

-Male Grizzly Bear Emerges from of Hibernation
+Male Grizzly Bear Just out of Hibernation

 Grizzly Bears' food sources vary with season and habitat, for instance... a plant that is highly nutritious in spring may have little food value in the summer.
 Sweetvetch roots for example, are an energy rich food source for Grizzly Bears when they wake up in the Spring.